hackinghat/jekyll-local-diagram-build-action/docs/index.md

 # What Is This?

-This is a demo site for the [Jekyll Local Diagram](https://github.com/hackinghat/jekyll-local-diagram) plugin for the popular documentation tool [Jekyll](https://jekyllrb.com).
+This is a demo site for the [Jekyll Local Diagram](https://github.com/hackinghat/jekyll-local-diagram) plugin and the [Jekyll Local Diagram Build Action](https://github.com/hackinghat/jekyll-local-diagram-build-action) for the popular documentation tool [Jekyll](https://jekyllrb.com).

 The primary purpose of this repo is as a GitHub build action that allows you to put a CI/CD workflow in something like this: